terraform-google-modules/terraform-google-org-policy/README.md

 # Google Cloud Organization Policy Terraform Module

-This Terraform module makes it easier to manage to manage [organization policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview) for your Google Cloud environment, particularly when you want to have exclusion rules.
+This Terraform module makes it easier to manage [organization policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview) for your Google Cloud environment, particularly when you want to have exclusion rules.
 This module will allow you to set a top-level org policy and then disable it on individual projects or folders easily.

 ## Compatibility
 This module is meant for use with Terraform 0.12.
 If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-12.html) and